jsancio/dotfiles/README.md

 After running starting tmux, press `prefix + I` (capital I, as in Install).

+## Install and update NeoVim plugins

+For a list of commands to install and upgrade the plugins see this [page](https://github.com/junegunn/vim-plug#commands).

 ## Add the following lines to `~/.profile`

 ```bash